 We are committed to providing all scholarship recipients who enroll with the opportunity to maintain their scholarship throughout law school.
-The GPA requirement to retain the scholarship after the first year is adjusted each year so that the number of first year students receiving a scholarship will never exceed the number of first year students at or above the requried GPA.
-This has been our practice since the creation of the UB Law Scholarship.
-The GPA requirement for fall 2016 awards is 2.75.
+The number of first-year students receiving a scholarship will never exceed the number of all first-year students at or above the required GPA.
+This has been our practice since the creation of the UBalt Law Scholarship.
+The GPA requirement to retain a scholarship for students admitted for fall 2023 awards is 2.75.

 Below is a chart of the number of students receiving scholarships and the number of those who did not maintain the required GPA.

 Please contact the Office of Law Admissions with any questions.

 Note concerning 2019-2020 Data

 In response to COVID-19, and to support our students, the evaluation of GPA to retain a scholarship was postponed from June 2020 to January 2021.
 Although accurate, the data for 2019-2020 is not indicative of the usual number of students who do not retain their awards.

 |Academic Year||Students Matriculating||Number Entering with Conditional Scholarships||Number Whose Conditional Scholarships Have Since Been Reduced or Eliminated*|

 *All students not meeting the GPA requirement had their scholarships eliminated.